This post may contain affiliate links. This won’t change your price, but may share some commission. Read my full disclosure here.

 She’s also stubborn (not a fan of leashes just yet, but she did better this morning), a fast learner (observes everything I do), and a sweet little cuddle bug who is already very attached to her new mom.
 She follows me around from room to room.
 And she likes Cheerios.
 And TV.

 I’m not sure what’s going on with her yet as far as her teary eyes go.
 A bath helped (which she hated), but I will find out more on her vet checkup.
 I suspect allergies.

 She’s apparently a fan of reruns of Jon & Kate Plus 8.
 She took eight photos in a row staring at the television.

 As I left for work the first morning, she made it through the night without getting into trouble.
 It’s when I put her down off the bed that she promptly looked me square in the face… and peed right on the carpet.
-All I can say is, thank God for Scotch Guard.
+All I can say is, I’m now grateful for Scotchgard.